1950 - 1959

 - The first Confederate Cotillion, later called the Spring Cotillion, takes place and becomes an annual event typically held at a Strip hotel.
 Students name the dance after the formal balls of the Old South because they attend the southern branch of the University of Nevada.

 - CSNS adopts the Rebel name — to reflect the southern campus's desire for autonomy — and the first official mascot, Beauregard, a Confederate cartoon wolf meant to challenge the Wolf Pack mascot of the University of Nevada, Reno.
-The scarlet and gray school colors evoke the traditional Confederate uniform.

 - The faculty grows to six professors and 23 part-time instructors.